skipifzero/snakium-cubed/externals/SkipIfZeroCommon/README.md

 #### Installing dependencies

-##### SDL2
+##### SDL2 & SDL2 Mixer
 Download and install the SDL2 development libraries for Visual C++ from the official website.
 Then create an environment variable called `SDL2` and point it to the root of the SDL2 installation.
+Then do the same for the SDL2_Mixer library.
+Note that the `SDL2` variable should contain the path to both libraries.

 ##### OpenGL
 Up to date OpenGL drivers are by default not shipped with Windows.
 As long as you have installed the latest drivers for your graphics card you should be okay.